Copyless Cost-Register Automata: Structure, Expressiveness, and Closure Properties: Inexpressibility of copyless CRA over the max-plus semiring

-\begin{proof} Suppose there exists a copyless CRA $\cA \; = \; (Q, \AL, \cX, \delta, q_0, \nu_0, \mu)$ which computes the function $f_\cB^R$.
-Since the function $f_\cB^R$ is non-zero (i.e. $f_\cB^R(w) \neq -\infty$ for every $w \in \Sigma^*$) then by Proposition \ref{proposition:non-zero} we can assume that the transitions, initial and final functions in $\cA$ do not use $-\infty$.
-Without lost of generality, we can also assume that $\cA$ is a strongly connected automaton (see Section~\ref{subsec:collapse}).
-If not, we can always change our analysis by adding a word $w_0$ from the initial state to a BSCC and then construct a counterexample word from there.
+Most of the time we will assume that $\cA$ is a strongly connected automaton (see Section~\ref{subsection:stable_reset}).
+If $\cA$ is not strongly connected, we change our analysis by adding a word $w_0$ from the initial state to a BSCC and then construct a counterexample word from there.
 Formally, let $\delta^*(q_0, w_0) = (q_0', \sigma_0)$ where $q_0'$ is a state inside a BSCC $Q' \subseteq Q$ of $\cA$.
 We can always redefine $\cA$ as follows: $q_0'$ is the new initial state, and the new initialization function $\nu_0'$ is defined as $\nu_0'(x) = \nu_0 \circ \sigma_0(x)$.
 It is straightforward to check that for every word $w$ the new automaton constructed from $\cA$ will return the output value of $\cA$ over $w_0 \cdot w$.
-Thus, for the rest of the proof we assume that $\cA$ is strongly connected and, therefore, all the results from Section~\ref{sec:structure_copyless} hold.
+Thus, for the rest of the proof we assume that $\cA$ is strongly connected, and we will include $w_0$ and $\sigma_0$ in the final analysis.
+Finally, given that the automaton is trimmed then we can assume that the BSCC contains final states.